serviceprototypinglab/podilizer/README.md

  * Set up the configure files(additional/conf/)
   * Rename the "jyaml.yml.dist" file to "jyaml.yml".
   * Fill the renamed file with your configurations(if you don't need to upload functions you can leave 'aws' fields empty)
-  * If your input project uses some external libraries add to 'additional/conf/pom.xml' appropriate maven dependencies.
+  * If your input project uses some external libraries, add appropriate maven dependencies to 'additional/conf/pom.xml' .
  * Go to project location and build it using maven:
  ```
  $ mvn install